chumaky/docker-images/README.md

 Hence, added size is not 100% consisted of actual compiled FDW binaries.

 The FDW images that blows up in size the most are `postgres_jdbc_fdw` and `postgres_oracle_fdw`.
 The `postgres_jdbc_fdw` image requires JRE to be installed.
 This is the main reason for the size increase.

-As for `postgres_oracle_fdw`, it requires oracle client to be present on the host machine.
+As for the `postgres_oracle_fdw`, it requires oracle client to be present on the host machine.
-The most minimal in size oracle client is _basic lite_ instant client.
-But even it takes `155` MB which is added to the image size.
+The most minimal by size oracle client is _basic lite_ instant client.
+But even it is `155` MB in size.
 Another `10` MB is added by the `sdk` folder.
 This results in `165` MB of additional size.
 There is no information which components of oracle client are actually used by the FDW.
 Hence, we have to include the whole client.